Sight Advice FAQs

 How can primary open angle glaucoma affect my sight?

 Unfortunately, once sight loss occurs, it can’t be reversed as there are currently no treatments which can restore the damaged nerve.
-This means that it’s really important that your glaucoma is picked up and treated early to prevent optic nerve damage in the first place and to avoid sight loss.
+This means that it’s important that your glaucoma is picked up and treated early to prevent optic nerve damage in the first place and to avoid sight loss.

 Primary open angle glaucoma usually affects both eyes, but one eye may be affected more than the other.